Commercial Real Estate Asset Classes: A Complete Guide

 Self-storage facilities provide storage space for individuals and businesses to store belongings or inventory.
 Demand for self-storage remains stable even during economic downturns, making it a resilient investment option.

-Self-storage facilities can provide investors significant value-add and forced appreciation opportunities.
+Self-storage facilities may provide investors significant value-add and forced appreciation opportunities, but the operator of the facility needs to be knowledgeable and market focused.

 Here are just a few reasons we like self-storage: